mfeuermann/meteor-mantra-bootstrap-boilerplate/README.md

 - Validated methods integration (mdg:validated-method)
 - Logging to Loggly from client and server
 - Cron jobs (percolate:synced-cron)
+- Meteor / Picker added from server call and ssr requests
 - Syncing time between server and client (mizzao:timesync)

 ### How to install